DrBaxR/obsidian-vault/refs/To Research.md

 # To Research
 - [ ] **BB** DOES NOT WORK BECAUSE PDF IS MISSING `page`
+- [ ] maybe a filter that adds the `Content-Type` header when sending request to BB
 - [ ] [[JDK]]
 - [ ] [[Keycloak]]
 - [ ] [[Form Data Objects]]